Vamos Cuba Travel Guide

 Using the internet in Cuba is now a lot easier, thanks to the underseafibre optic cable from Venezuela, although it is still nowhere near the speeds that we are used to in Europe.

-UPDATE JULY 2015: Now one hour of internet card costs 2CUC.
-Also more public WIFI points are available around Cuba.
-For example in Havana, Vinales, Trinidad, Cienfuegos, Matanzas, Santiago de Cuba, Holguin and more.
+UPDATE January 2018: Now one hour of internet card costs 1CUC for one hour.
+Many public WIFI points are available around all Cuba.

 Skype is unreliable, mainly because of the slow internet speeds, if you want to try and use it, then pay the extra to use the internet in a hotel, which is slightly faster than in the Nauto rooms.